 No company has the experience level that Genworth possesses.
 Unfortunately, that also creates problems.
 Many of these older plans have had premium increases, many of which were not underwritten by Genworth.
 These old "legacy" products were marketed and priced before rate stabilization rules that are now in place and the interest rate crash.

 Genworth has two product offerings.
 They offer employer group plans for large employers.
 Genworth also offers individual plans.
-However, they only offer their product to consumers who deal directly with the company.
+However, at the moment, they only offer their product to consumers who deal directly with the company.
 The company stopped allowing individual insurance agents and financial advisors to offer their products as the company attempted to be acquired by a Chinese firm.

 Pending Sale of Genworth Ended

 Few have questioned the quality of Genworth products and its customer service, including what is regarded as the industry's best claims department.
-However, sales of their products are slow due the collapse of the sale and low ratings.
+However, sales of their products are slow due to the collapse of the deal with China and poor financial ratings.

 Genworth Financial Ratings Dropped

 AM Best has dropped its rating for Genworth to C++ - Marginal.
-The company has added money to their reserves to protect policyholders.
+The company has added money to its reserves to protect policyholders.
 Many Long-Term Care Insurance specialists are recommending a "wait and see" attitude to Genworth.

 Genworth Features and Benefits